Flash Flood Watch issued for Hartford, Tolland by NWS - News Break

 Flash Flood Watch issued for Hartford, Tolland by NWS

-Effective: 2021-07-09 10:51:00 EDT Expires: 2021-07-09 16:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Effective: 2021-07-09 05:00:00 EDT Expires: 2021-07-09 16:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
 Target Area: Hartford; Tolland FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 4 PM EDT THIS AFTERNOON The Flash Flood Watch continues for * Portions of northern Connecticut and western Massachusetts, including the following areas, in northern Connecticut, Hartford CT and Tolland CT.
-In western Massachusetts, Eastern Franklin MA, Eastern Hampden MA, Eastern Hampshire MA, Western Franklin MA, Western Hampden MA and Western Hampshire MA. * Until 4 PM EDT this afternoon. * As of 1045 am, bands of moderate to heavy rainfall from Tropical Storm Elsa were crossing through the Watch area.
-Periods of moderate to heavy rainfall will continue until early this afternoon, then diminish as Elsa tracks to the northeast.
-Event total rainfall of 2 to 4 inches is expected across much of the Watch area, with localized amounts up to 6 inches possible. * There is a threat for significant urban and poor drainage flash flooding, as well as flash flooding of small streams.
-A few larger tributary rivers may go into minor flood.alerts.weather.gov
+In western Massachusetts, Eastern Franklin MA, Eastern Hampden MA, Eastern Hampshire MA, Western Franklin MA, Western Hampden MA and Western Hampshire MA. * Until 4 PM EDT this afternoon. * The heaviest rainfall is expected roughly between 8 am and noon today.
+Rainfall from Elsa is expected to bring 2 to 4 inches of rain. * Across the Watch area, there is the potential for urban and poor drainage flash flooding, as well as the potential for flooding of small streams.
+A few larger tributary rivers could go into minor flood today.alerts.weather.gov

 Comments / 0